-A County Court Judgement is a type of court order in England, Wales and Northern Ireland, that may well be registered against you if you fail to repay money you owe.
-This page will tell you everything you need to know if you are to receive a County Court Judgement claim form.
+A County Court Judgment is a type of court order in England, Wales and Northern Ireland, that may well be registered against you if you fail to repay money you owe.
+This page will tell you everything you need to know if you are to receive a County Court Judgment claim form.
 So, below you will find our advice on all different aspects of this process.

 In the most basic of terms, creditors will file CCJs in an attempt to recover unpaid debt.
 That is the sole and basic purpose of them, and they can be filed against companies and individuals.
 The County Court must however, be completely sure there is an unpaid debt before it can officially file an order.

 This order should include details on the amount that is owed, who the order is issued to, the deadline of the unpaid payment, and whether you can pay in instalments or if the full amount is required all at once.